ShiraMizrachi/BC-classification-project/README.md

 Flask is a simple and lightweight Python web framework that provides useful tools and features that make creating web applications in Python easier.
 It gave us flexibility since using Flask enables building a web application quickly using only a single Python file.

-The app will get a request from a user containing RNA seq in JSON format and will return a prediction using the models we saved.
+The app will get a request from a user containing RNA seq in JSON format: request.get_json()

+then it will load the models from Drive: joblib.load(path to the saved model)

+and then will return a prediction to the user: predict(user file)

 # tmp
 We uploaded the models with the best accuracy to Drive, and tested the prediction using flask.